 On the second-last day of your self-drive tour you should circle back from Hofn to the capital Reykjavik while stopping by any major sites that you might have missed the first time around.

-Route: Hofn → all the attractions you missed along the way on their way from the Golden Circle to Hofn → hotel in Reykjavik
+Route: Hofn → Any attractions you missed along the way on their way from the Golden Circle to Hofn → hotel in Reykjavik

-- Attractions: You can visit locations along the south coast that you might have missed on the day before for lack of time including the picturesque Fjaðrárgljúfur Canyon, the Skaftafell National park, the Sólheimajökull glacier, and the Dyrhólaey cliff with the iconic hole in it.
+- One this day you can visit any Iceland attractions along the South Coast that you might have missed on the day before for lack of time including the picturesque Fjaðrárgljúfur Canyon, the Skaftafell National park, the Sólheimajökull glacier, and the Dyrhólaey cliff with the iconic hole in it.

 For the final day of the tour, it is best to keep the itinerary light to allow enough time to reach the airport to fly back home.